 For example this okra plant.
 It’s a first for us, and probably a last.
 Our summer weather is just too cold for okra.
 This one is actually growing in our indoor garden and it does have a fruit, the first and only okra fruit up till now in our garden.
 A great substitute for okra is scarlet runner beans or any other green bean.

 Eggplants and peppers grow quite well in a greenhouse.
 We prefer the small eggplant varieties, so for a recipe like that we would use 2-3 from our homegrown eggplants.
 Peppers do well on the tower garden, growing hydroponically.
 Outside in soil they do not grow that well here.
 After all, peppers are classic summer vegetables as well.

-Thankfully we can still enjoy all the summer veggies because grocery stores carry them and often do so even year round.
-This is the reality of growing food from the garden to table in cold climate.
+Thankfully we can still enjoy all the summer veggies because grocery stores carry them and often do so even year-round.
+This is the reality of growing food from the garden to the table in a cold climate.
 We do grow a lot, but like on this particular day, the only homegrown harvest I used was the garlic scape.
 However, as with all my recipes, if you don’t have something or grow something else that would be a good fit just substitute it.

 For seasoning, I used Bragg liquid soy seasoning.
 It’s a natural soy sauce that gives the summer dish a special note.

-Serve the summer veggie eggplant, pepper and okra dish on whole grain of your choice.
+Serve the summer veggie eggplant, pepper, and okra dish on a whole grain of your choice.
 A lot of Asians of course use rice.
 I find adding beans to rice makes it even better.
 It’s yummy and filling.